JiaanL/O_web/Readme.md

 ![Alt text](images/PlotPrice.png?raw=true "Price Plot")

 ### 2.4.
 Latency Data Calculation and Plot
 Similar to 2.2. and 2.3., the latency also has two-step.
-We need to calculate the data first, then select the target pair of data with range to plot.
+We need to calculate the data first, then select the target data pair with range to plot.
 ![Alt text](images/PlotLatency.png?raw=true "Latency Plot")

 ### 2.5.
 AAVE Liquidation Call Prediction